 WP Briefing – Official WordPress Podcast

 WP Briefing is the latest representative among all the WordPress podcasts.
 This is the first podcast that originated directly from the WordPress authority.
 WP Briefing first started its show on February 1, 2021, hosted by Josepha Haden Chomphosy.
-This show gives importance to the long-term philosophies of the WordPress open source project.
+This show gives importance to the long-term philosophies of the WordPress open-source project.
 All types of WordPress community news and updates are also available here.
-Information and ideas that are shared are very much credible because they come directly from the WordPress authoritative persons.
+Information and ideas that are shared are very credible because they come directly from WordPress authoritative persons.

 - Overall discussion on WP philosophies with a very easily understandable interaction

-- Focus on the success story of the extraordinary contributors in the WordPress community.
+- Focus on the success stories of the extraordinary contributors in the WordPress community.

 - A small list of top things to know that will be discussed in the upcoming episodes.

-Any type of WordPress business-related tips like using WordPress, creating WordPress sites, starting a WordPress business, seeking more customers, e-Commerce help can be found here.
+Any type of WordPress business-related tips like using WordPress, creating WordPress sites, starting a WordPress business, seeking more customers, or e-commerce help can be found here.
 Web experts and digital business holders are the main guests here.
-The Matt Report also takes interviews with WordPress product makers, web professionals, investors.
-This podcast is helpful for the listeners trying to build up the related business.
+The Matt Report also takes interviews with WordPress product makers, web professionals, and investors.
+This podcast is helpful for listeners trying to build up a related business.

 WPwatercooler started the journey back in 2012.
 This show is hosted by Jason Tucker who worked for Tucker Professional Web Services.
 This show is a kind of roundtable discussion that goes both live and video recorded.
 Users can get WordPress knowledge, tips, and updates from this WordPress podcast show.
 WordPress developers, users, and lovers are the main audience of the show.

-Each episode goes live on Friday on YouTube and later the recorded version released on iTunes and different podcasting media as well.
+Each episode goes live on Friday on YouTube and later the recorded version is released on iTunes and different podcasting media as well.
 Each episode is 30-40 minutes long.
-WP watercooler helps you find the way not only to create business WordPress but also to learn the technical aspects of WordPress.
+WPwatercooler helps you find the way not only to create business WordPress but also to learn the technical aspects of WordPress.

 WPCoffeeTalk by Michelle Frechette

-WPCoffeeTalk has brought a different taste among WordPress podcast shows.
+WPCoffeeTalk has brought a different taste to WordPress podcast shows.
 You can get a natural feeling listening to this show.
 Two people with two cups of coffee on the table and have a friendly conversation!
-What a natural feeling this can be!.
+What a natural feeling this can be!
 This show is hosted by Michelle Frenchette.
 This podcast motivates listeners by sharing positive inspirational examples of the WordPress society.

-It is especially for web bloggers, web designers, and other professionals involved in WordPress related work.
-The discussions are based on the latest technologies, designs.
-WordPress professionals like PHP developers. designers, administrators, bagency owners, and content creators are the guests here.
+It is especially for web bloggers, web designers, and other professionals involved in WordPress-related work.
+The discussions are based on the latest technologies and designs.
+WordPress professionals like PHP developers. designers, administrators, agency owners, and content creators are the guests here.

-Guests at WPCoffeeTalk are asked a wide variety of questions that includes their journey, achievements, community activism, proudest moments with WordPress.
-WordPress enthusiasts who seek real-life WordPress stories right from the experienced professionals can listen to WPCoffeeTalk episodes and be inspired every day.
+Guests at WPCoffeeTalk are asked a wide variety of questions that include their journey, achievements, community activism, and proudest moments with WordPress.
+WordPress enthusiasts who seek real-life WordPress stories right from experienced professionals can listen to WPCoffeeTalk episodes and be inspired every day.

 Women in WP

 Women’s roles are equally important in WordPress society.
-Women in WP talks about women who are related to WordPress development in the fields of blogging, development, themes, design, marketing.
-You can listen to this podcast show twice a month every other Monday and is hosted by Amy Masson, Angela Bowman, Tracy Apps who are experts at different fields of WordPress.
+Women in WP talks about women who are related to WordPress development in the fields of blogging, development, themes, design, and marketing.
+You can listen to this podcast show twice a month every other Monday and is hosted by Amy Masson, Angela Bowman, and Tracy Apps who are experts in different fields of WordPress.

 WPMRR is the abbreviated form of “WordPress Monthly Recurring Revenue” that was originated by the folks over at WP Buffs.
-This podcast is beneficial for WordPress professionals as they can generate more monthly subscription revenue and run their business in a profitable, successful, and comfortable way.
-WPMRR podcast was created by Joe Howard and Christie Chirinos and has got huge popularity in the WordPress community.
-WordPress lovers can enrich their knowledge by getting consultancy, business tips, current trends of marketing and sales.
+This podcast is beneficial for WordPress professionals as they can generate more monthly subscription revenue and run their businesses in a profitable, successful, and comfortable way.
+The WPMRR podcast was created by Joe Howard and Christie Chirinos and has gained huge popularity in the WordPress community.
+WordPress lovers can enrich their knowledge by getting consultancy, business tips, and current trends in marketing and sales.

 This podcast is helpful for anyone who wants to run a business using WordPress.
-Consultants, developers, designers, contributors related to WordPress-based business can easily get tips and tricks for their long-term benefits.
+Consultants, developers, designers, and contributors related to WordPress-based businesses can easily get tips and tricks for their long-term benefits.
 The episode length is between 40-50 minutes.